 Think of it this way: if your ad is a window in a store, the lander is the first conversation with the sales assistant.
 You want it to be friendly, polite, and yet intriguing enough for you to be willing to go for a test-drive or straight to the cash desk.

 Is investing your time and energy in developing a lander a must, though?
 Not quite.
-You can do just fine without one.
+You can do just fine without a website.
 It has been proven, however, that ads supported with landers have much higher conversion rates and, at the end of a day, that’s what you care about.

 So if you decide to go with one – make sure you put some effort in it.